rodrigodsluz/database/README.md

 ## 💻 Project

 Happy is a project developed based on Children's Day.
-That aims to connect people to orphanages that allow to make a children's day more special.
+The goal is to connect people to orphanages making children's day more special.

 <h1 align="center">
     <img alt="Example" title="Example" src=".github/happy.png" width="100%" />